When you buy a site, or a building for conversion, you need to be sure that you’ll be able to construct the home you want on it.

 If you like an open sunny garden, and the plot’s covered in trees, don’t just assume they can all come down!

 Trees on plots can be a bane or a blessing.
 Check whether any have tree preservation orders (noting that in a conservation area, all trees are protected) and which, if any, are to be felled.
-A tree survey will probably have been submitted with the application which could specify particular protection measures during the build, or even specific foundation requirements, which could have cost implications.
+A tree survey will probably have been submitted with the application.
+This could specify particular protection measures during the build, or even specific foundation requirements, which could have cost implications.

 The number of protected species, both plants and animals, is huge.
 If any are suspected on your plot, the council will probably have taken this into account in granting permission.
 Sometimes, though, if protected species are suspected on a site, conditions are imposed on planning permission, meaning it requires follow-up surveys.